arangodb/docs/3.8/graphs-custom-pregel.md

 We developed a Lisp-like intermediate representation to be able to transport programs into the existing Pregel implementation in ArangoDB.
-These programs are executed using the Greenspun interpreter inside the AIR Pregel algorithm.
+These programs are executed using the interpreter inside the AIR Pregel algorithm.

 At the moment this interpreter is a prototype and hence not optimized and (probably) slow.
 It is very flexible in terms of what we can implement,